Landlord & Tenant - Rights and Duties

 Length of Lease

-- If you do not have a lease and pay your rent every month, you are a month -to-month tenant.
-You or your landlord may end the tenancy with 30 days WRITTEN NOTICE.
+- If you do not have a lease and pay your rent every month, you are a “month-to-month tenant”.
+You or your landlord may end the tenancy with a written notice, given 30 days in advance.

-- If you do not have a lease and you pay rent every week, you are a week-to-week tenant and either you or your landlord may end the tenancy with 7 days WRITTEN NOTICE.
+- If you do not have a lease and you pay rent every week, you are a “week-to-week tenant” and either you or your landlord may end the tenancy with a written notice, given 7 days in advance.

-- If you are behind in your rent, your landlord must give you at least a 5 day written notice called a NOTICE TO PAY OR QUIT.
-You must pay the rent you owe or move out within those 5 days.
-The Landlord can then file an eviction action against you in court.
-You can be evicted and loose access to public housing for up to three years.
+- If you are behind in your rent, your landlord must give you at least a 5 day written notice, called a “Notice to Pay or Quit”.
+You must pay the rent you owe or move out within those five days.
+Afterward, an eviction can be filed against you in court.
+You can be evicted and lose access to public housing for up to three years.

 - You may be required to pay security or pet deposits, and the first and last month rent at the time you move in.

 This is the money you pay before you move in.
 It is to ensure that you leave the property clean and in good repair.
 Your landlord is required to keep your deposit in a separate tenants’ account.
-Unless the landlord agrees, you may not use your deposit for your last month’s rent.
-When you move, you must give your Landlord a written requeststating that you want your Security Deposit back andgive a mailing address to which the Landlord is to mail you deposit.
-Your Landlord has 30 days from the date of the letter to return the deposit.
-If he keeps all or part of the deposit, he must give you an itemized list of damages and costs.
+You may not use your deposit for your last month’s rent unless the landlord agrees.
+When you move out, you must give your Landlord a written request stating that you want your Security Deposit back and give a mailing address where the Landlord can mail you deposit.
+Your Landlord has 45 days from the date of the letter to return the deposit.
+If they keep all or part of the deposit, they must give you a list of damages and costs.